3box/3box-ghostpinbot/README.md

-# ⚠️ ⚠️ This project is no longer supported ⚠️ ⚠️
+# ⚠️ ⚠️ Deprecated in favor of Ceramic ⚠️ ⚠️
 > 3box.js and related tools built by 3Box Labs are deprecated and no loger supported.
 Developers are encurraged to build with https://ceramic.network which is a more secure and decentralized protocol for sovereign data.

 # 3box-ghostpinbot
 > ⚠️ This package is slowly being phased out in favor of a new more decentralized system called IDX (https://idx.xyz) which is built on top of the Ceramic network.
 You can use it for now, but be aware that support will be limited as Ceramic is moving closer to a mainnet release.